St John's Wood: Built environment

 Avenue Road was the street with the UK's most expensive home sales in 2020.
 In early 2021, prices for a property on the street averaged over £30.5 million.

+American School in London, founded by Stephen L. Eckward in 1951, is a private school in the City of Westminster providing an American education to around 1,350 students in grades K–12.

 Former

 St John's Wood Barracks was the headquarters for The King's Troop, Royal Horse Artillery until 2012, when the regiment moved to Woolwich.
 In 2023, Ananda Krishnan's Usaha Tegas conglomerate began developing the Squire and Partners-designed site as a development called St John's Wood Square.

 Allitsen Road drill hall was formerly the headquarters of the 3rd County of London Yeomanry (Sharpshooters).

 The St John's Wood Art School and Anglo-French Art Centre were in St John's Wood.

 The former Marlborough Road tube station is at the northern end of St John's Wood and is now a power substation for Transport for London.

-The Star (now a gastropub) was a pub for approximately two centuries.
+The Star (now operating as a gastropub called 'Drunch') was a pub for approximately two centuries.